 - HIPAA Protocols and Requirements

-- HIPAA Policies, Requirements and Temporary Suspensions: Module 5.4 from Reboot Your Practice: Post-COVID-19 Recovery Roadmap for the Ophthalmic Practice, written by Jennifer Cosey, Vice President, Eagle Associates, Inc.
+- HIPAA Policies, Requirements and Temporary Suspensions: Module 5.4 from Reboot Your Practice: Post-COVID-19 Recovery Roadmap for the Ophthalmic Practice, written by Jennifer Cosey, President, Eagle Associates, Inc.

 - Webinar Recording: AAOE Roadmap to Recovery Series: HIPAA and OSHA Considerations in the COVID-19